AkshayHebbar/BAT-MINE/README.md

 About
 --------------------------------
-Automate BAT rewards from Brave
+Automate BAT rewards mining from Brave Browser

 The Program is set to run in an infinite loop for clicking ads to generate rewards of BAT tokens.